 In the cosmos, everything is present in everything.

 is unity, a cosmic consciousness not understandable for humans.
 This unity

 creates all manifestations, from the subtle to the most dense matter.
 The

 most crystallized state of existence is the physical world we are living

 in.
 The crystallization process of consciousness went through seven stages,

 hence the existence of seven worlds, seven bodies, seven levels of consciousness.
-Each of these

 is also directly connected with the ultimate source.
 This pattern is found

 in all fields of existence.

 Therefore the seven major chakras reflect

 The Seven Major Chakras

 The seven major chakras are situated in the susumna

 of the seven major chakras are:

 muladhara: the root chakra

 the sex chakra

 manipura: the navel chakra